corv89/shannot/docs/mcp.md

 # MCP Server Integration

-This guide explains how to use Shannot's MCP (Model Context Protocol) server to give Claude Desktop secure, read-only access to your Linux system.
+This guide explains how to use Shannot's MCP (Model Context Protocol) server to give Claude Desktop, Claude Code, or Codex CLI secure, read-only access to your Linux system.

 ## What is MCP?